Dark-Peace/Useful-online-apps-for-devs-creative-people/README.md

 ## Art and Color specific tools

  1. [Magma](https://magma.com/index) : ABSOLUTE BEST online app to store drawings and draw together with your teammates.
 It's basically Google Docs, but for drawings.
-Every tool you need is there, even a commentary system.
+Every tool you need is there, even a comments system.
 I personnally use it for sharing storyboards.
 Free version has 5GB of storage.
  2. [Dither Me This](https://doodad.dev/dither-me-this/) : Best dithering app.
 Multiple dithering algorithms, change color palette and reduce file size.
  3. [Sketchpad](https://sketch.io/sketchpad/)  : best drawing app when you're sharing screens in an online call and you want to draw a quick sketch for your teammates.
  4. [GIF to Sprite Sheet](https://onlinegiftools.com/convert-gif-to-sprite-sheet) : Convert a Gif to a spritesheet and conversly.
+ 5. [Pixelorama](https://orama-interactive.itch.io/pixelorama) : Best Online pixel Art editor.

 ### Color related

- 2. [Color Palette/Picker](https://colordesigner.io/) : The best online color picker (I tested them all) with the most features.
+ 1. [Color Palette/Picker](https://colordesigner.io/) : The best online color picker (I tested them all) with the most features.
 Select in HSL/RGB/... .
 It proposes you more tints, shades and tones.
- 3. [Gradient Generator](https://colordesigner.io/gradient-generator) : Generates a gradient (custom amount of resulting colors) between 2 colors.
+ 2. [Gradient Generator](https://colordesigner.io/gradient-generator) : Generates a gradient (custom amount of resulting colors) between 2 colors.
 You can copy all their values in one go.
- 4. [Palette From Image](https://colordesigner.io/color-palette-from-image) : Output a palette from an input image.
+ 3. [Palette From Image](https://colordesigner.io/color-palette-from-image) : Output a palette from an input image.
- 5. [Color Scheme Designer](https://paletton.com/#uid=71y0u0knacPfEl6jagfrG8Lz44S) : The BEST color scheme helper/generator.
+ 4. [Color Scheme Designer](https://paletton.com/#uid=71y0u0knacPfEl6jagfrG8Lz44S) : The BEST color scheme helper/generator.
 Every color scheme in one easy to use interface.
- 6. [Text/Background Contrast](https://toolsdome.com/color-contrast) : tells you how readable is your colored text on your colored background.
+ 5. [Text/Background Contrast](https://toolsdome.com/color-contrast) : tells you how readable is your colored text on your colored background.
 Very useful for UI design.
- 7. [Color Converter](https://colordesigner.io/convert)  : Convert colors to different color formats.
+ 6. [Color Converter](https://colordesigner.io/convert)  : Convert colors to different color formats.
+ 7. [Color psychology](https://www.w3schools.com/colors/colors_psychology.asp) : Learn about color psychology

 ### Pose Mannequins